achasveachas/app-tracker/doc/documentation.md

 }
 ```
 #### Create/Update
-To Create a new Application send an authenticated `POST` request to `/users/:user_id/applications`.
+To create a new Application send an authenticated `POST` request to `/users/:user_id/applications`.
 To update an existing Application send an authenticated `PATCH` request to `/users/:user_id/applications/:application_id`.

 ```